The Quiet Work | David McQueen

 Shorter observations.
 The thinking between the thinking.

 Not every idea needs a full essay.
-Notes are where the unformed thinking lands — direct, provisional, and worth reading for the questions they raise as much as the positions they take.
+Notes are where the unfiltered thinking aloud happens.
+Direct, sometimes provocative, and worth reading for the questions they raise as much as the positions they take.

 Long-form thinking on one leadership or decision question worth sustained attention.